 “Pub grub” gets a refined revamp under new Exec Chef Curt Hicken

-If you’re familiar with the Las Olas scene, then you know about American Social.
-Since the day co-owners Paul Greenberg and Richard Mijares first introduced their innovative new gastropub in 2012, “AmSo” has remained a mandatory stop along the Las Olas tour.
+If you’re familiar with the Las Olas scene, then you undoubtedly know of American Social.
+Ever since the first day co-owners Paul Greenberg and Richard Mijares introduced their innovative new gastropub in 2012, “AmSo” as it's come to be known, has remained a mandatory stop along the Las Olas tour.
 The laid back-yet-sophisticated setting is comfortable and inviting, but with a lively vibe -- straddling a friendly balance between trendy urban bistro and old school neighborhood pub.
-A gregarious old-fashioned wood bar, gas lights, and old-Chicago brick walls adorned with vintage Life Magazine covers (see how many you can identify!) highlight the Americana-themed setting.
+A gregarious old-fashioned wood bar, gas lights, and old-Chicago brick walls adorned with vintage Life Magazine covers (how many you can identify?) highlight the Americana-themed setting.

 American Social is a veritable beer lover’s haven, with nearly 50 craft beers on tap (and more bottles), plus very cool “tap booths” with built-in pour-it-yourself brews on tap, right at your own table!
-But AmSo offers a lot more than just a great beer.
-No question, American Social always had good food -- but now, it has GREAT food, thanks to new Executive Chef Curt Hicken.
-The talented chef boasts some impressive culinary cred, including a culinary degree from the prestigious Culinary Institute of America, and cheffing at some of the top restaurants from San Fran to NoLa to NYC.
-The young gun seems to have found his niche at American South, especially with his kicked-up renditions of classic comfort food, which he modestly dubs “upscale pub grub.”
+But AmSo offers a lot more than just a great beer -- namely, good food.
+No doubt American Social always had good food -- but now, it has GREAT food, thanks to new Executive Chef Curt Hicken.
+The talented chef boasts some impressive culinary cred, including a culinary degree from the prestigious Culinary Institute of America, then cheffing at some of the top restaurants from San Fran to NoLa to NYC.
+The young gun seems to have really found his niche at American South, especially with his kicked-up renditions of classic comfort food, which he modestly dubs “upscale pub grub.”

 Flatbreads are perfect for sharing, and worth the visit on their own.
-My favorite?
+My suggestion?
 That’s a tough call.
 Perhaps the Braised BBQ Short Ribs version, accentuated with oven-roasted red peppers, shaved red onions, mozzarella, Boursin cheese, and house-made barbecue sauce.
-Or, the Seared Filet Mignon (grass-fed Grade-A Nebraska beef), with earthy shitake mushrooms, oven roasted red pepper pesto, herbed goat cheese, fire-roasted artichoke hearts, mozzarella, and fresh tomatoes (Wow!).
+Or, maybe it's the Seared Filet Mignon with steak (grass-fed Grade-A Nebraska beef!), earthy shitake mushrooms, oven roasted red pepper pesto, herbed goat cheese, fire-roasted artichoke hearts, mozzarella, and fresh tomatoes (Wow!).
 Guess more research is needed. . .